Submodular set function: Applications

-Submodular functions naturally occur in several real world applications, in economics, game theory, machine learning and computer vision.
+Submodular functions naturally occur in several real world applications, in economics, game theory, machine learning and computer vision as well as general artificial intelligence.
 Owing to the diminishing returns property, submodular functions naturally model costs of items, since there is often a larger discount, with an increase in the items one buys.
 Submodular functions model notions of complexity, similarity and cooperation when they appear in minimization problems.
 In maximization problems, on the other hand, they model notions of diversity, information and coverage.